ombrac/ombrac/README.md

 ```
 Starts the Ombrac server listening on port 443, using the provided TLS certificate and key for encrypted communication.

+**Alternatively, you can use the `--tls-skip` option to generate a self-signed certificate and key automatically.
+This is useful for testing or development purposes, but note that using self-signed certificates may expose your communication to security risks, such as man-in-the-middle attacks.**

 ### Client
 ```shell
 ombrac-client -s "example.com:443" -k "secret"
 ```
 Will sets up a SOCKS5 server on 127.0.0.1:1080, forwarding traffic to example.com:443.

 When using a self-signed certificate, the client requires both the `--server-name` parameter and the `--tls-cert` path to be explicitly configured.

+Alternatively, you can use the `--tls-skip` option to skip TLS verification. **This is not recommended for production environments as it bypasses certificate validation, potentially exposing your communication to security risks.**

 ## Usage